 Damavand Camp 2 – Base Camp – GosfandSara – Mosque

 The starting point for climbing Mount Damavand during the summer is called GosfandSara, Mosque or Damavand Camp 2 BaseCamp.
 A mountain camping area at an elevation of 3040 meters above sea level, a small mountain shelter, a sheepfold, and a mosque called Saheb Zaman (or Saheb al Zaman) are all nearby.
-Visit Damavand Camp.

-The gravel road junction (GPS Landmark No. 5) or a location near to it is where Damavand starts in the winter because of the blocked gravel road caused by the winter’s heavy snowfall.
+The gravel road junction (GPS Landmark No. 5) or a location near it is where Damavand starts in the winter because of the blocked gravel road caused by the winter’s heavy snowfall.
 Keep in mind that this region is practically secluded and off-limits in the winter, so it is not busy and you are welcome to utilize the shelter or the mosque.
 Important Remark.
 The campground is extremely crowded, noisy, and dusty, and it is packed with people and cars, making it unsuitable for lodging and acclimatization during the busy climbing season.

 Mount Damavand 2nd Camp Base Camp